10gyal/Algorithms/Selection/ReadMe.md

-Your program should proceed as follows.
+Your program should proceed as follows:
 (1) Read all input data into memory.
 (2) Run the randomized-select algorithm for the given input, and measure the time.
 Print thei-th smallest number and the time.